real-comp/dan-example/README.md

 The example code is documented heavily.

 The 3 examples provided are not "working up" to the best solution.
 They are only meant to highlight _some_ of the possiblities on how to deal with the data in Java.
+If I were forced to pick one, I'd go with Example 2, as I would have the actual MvrTransaction object to reason about and extract data from.

 ## Acquire sample data
 The data used in this project is _not_ included with this project.
 You will need to use some pre-built mvr-common